-If you are seeking deferment or forbearance, you can either submit a written request to Ascent or complete and sign a deferment form.
-You’ll need to provide any requested documentation to be approved.
+If you are seeking deferment or forbearance, you can submit a written request to Ascent or complete and sign a deferment form.
+You’ll need to provide the requested documentation, which may include tax forms, to be approved.

 Here are some other notes regarding deferment and forbearance:

-Borrowers can request a cosigner release after 24 consecutive on-time, scheduled principal and interest payments.
-You must also meet the other requirements set forth by Ascent concerning qualifying for a loan without a cosigner.
+Borrowers can request a co-signer release after 24 consecutive on-time, scheduled principal and interest payments.
+You must also meet the other requirements for Ascent loans without a co-signer.

 It’s rare to find a private lender willing to award loans to people without established credit or a cosigner.
 That fact helps Ascent stand out from the crowd.
-There are other aspects of Ascent’s loans that borrowers love.
-Some things that could be changed for the better.
+There are other aspects of Ascent’s loans that borrowers love as well: